nopnop2002/esp-idf-web-chart/README.md

 # esp-idf-web-analog
-This project is a demonstration of __real-time visualization of data__ via a web browser.
+This is a demonstration of __real-time data visualization__ using a web browser.
-The purpose of this project is to introduce a library that can __visualize data in real time__.
+The purpose of this project is to use a library with ESP-IDF that allows data visualization in real time.
 Use the ADC value as the data to display.

-ESP32 has two ADCs, ADC1 and ADC2.
+The ESP32 has two ADCs: ADC1 and ADC2.
+You can use these to convert analog values to digital values.
 This project uses ADC1.
-You can use ADC1 to convert analog values to digital values.
 The analog values change dynamically and are suitable for this demonstration.

 ![web-meter](https://user-images.githubusercontent.com/6020549/164379601-68aaf0e3-f50c-4776-8de1-216ce94d63df.jpg)